elwin212/music_recogn/README.md

 ## Description

-This is an Android app similar to Shazam, designed to recognize and identify songs from audio samples.
-The app uses java with android sdk.
+This is an Android app similar to Shazam, designed to recognize and identify songs from audio samples.<br> The app uses java with android sdk.
 Users can record a short audio clip and the app will attempt to identify the song by matching it with its database of songs.
-In this repo, I took the database away to avoid the copyright, you can create your own database (int this project I use sqlite).
+In this repo, I took the database away due to size, you can create your own database (in this project I use sqlite) but make sure you have a table name called "songinfo".

 ## Features